manhazamir/modular-authentication-system/README.md

-# User Guide for Authentication and Session Management Application
+# User Guide for a Secure User Authentication System

 ## Introduction